 Julia Gay is an actor, dancer, poet, playwright, and teaching artist.
 She completed her B.A. at Macalester College, studying American Studies, Urban Studies, and Theatre.
 Julia is the recipient of The Playwrights' Center's 2017-18 Many Voices Mentorship and was one of five artists awarded the 2016-17 Creative Changemakers Apprenticeship by The DIAL Group.
 She was a collaborator and ensemble member with physical theatre ensemble, Transatlantic Love Affair, on Promise Land, a devised work that premiered at the Guthrie Theatre in January 2017.
 In May 2016, as part of Pangea World Theater's Lake Street Arts!
 Emerging Artist Showcase, Julia premiered her one-woman show, motherlanded, exploring her personal narrative as a Chinese adoptee.

 From 2005-2011, Julia danced with Yin Tang Dance Company, performing classical Chinese dance throughout Cleveland, Ohio.
 Julia has trained in modern, ballet, contact improvisation, West African, East Coast Swing, Salsa, and Argentine Tango.
 She is dancer with Minneapolis based professional dance company, Ananya Dance Theatre (ADT).
-In September 2016, she performed in the world premiere of ADT’s newest original work, Horidraa: Golden Healing at The O’Shaughnessy in St. Paul, MN.
+She has performed in ADT's most recent original works, Horidraa: Golden Healing (2016) and Shyamali: Sprouting Words (2017).